Tanz0rz/haxe-fmod/README.md

 **Global library settings:**

 Global settings for `haxefmod` are in a `Settings.hx` file found in the installation location of this library.
-The relative location of this file from the root of the library is `haxefmod/settings/Settings.hx`.
+The relative location of this file from the root of the library is `haxefmod/Settings.hx`.
 Updating this library to newer versions will likely reset all global settings to their defaults.

 Settings available:
 ```Haxe
 DebugMessages //Bool: Enables console output for internal FMOD API calls (can be helpful if things aren't working)
 ```

-## HTML5 Builds
+## <a name="html5-builds"></a>HTML5 Builds

 For HTML5 builds to work, a dedicated scene must be run before the game starts to give the FMOD engine a chance to fully load.
-See the [EZPlatformer example project](./example-project/EZPlatformer/source) for a demonstration of how to handle this.
+See the [EZPlatformer example project](http://tanneris.me/haxe-fmod-example-project) for a demonstration of how to handle this.
 The `Main.hx` file loads the startup scene, the startup scene initializes FMOD and waits for it to report back as initialized, then the game is started.

-## FMOD Studio Project Configuration
+## <a name="fmod-studio-project-configuration"></a>FMOD Studio Project Configuration

 **FMOD Studio project structure**: